bazelbuild/bazel/site/docs/skylark/skylint.md

 [Style guide](https://docs.bazel.build/versions/master/skylark/bzl-style.html)

-This document explains how to use Skylint, the Skylark linter.
+This document explains how to use Skylint, the Starlark linter.

 <!-- [TOC] -->